casper-zielinski/Comparator/README.md

 - Reflection Questions:
   - Why does implements Comparator\<char> not work?
+  A: char is a primitive Type and Java generics only work with reference Types like Character for example.
   - Could you implement a comparator for emojis in Java?

 ## ByLastWordComparator